krunalrasik/push-rotate/README.md

-# push-rotate
+# push-translate
-A simple rotation animator
+A simple translation animator